 You can also prevent staff from driving a company vehicle by introducing an ignition interlock device.
 Every staff member that sits behind the wheel will need to provide a three-second breath sample to unlock an ignition.
 It promotes road safety and can prevent accidents.

 Sadly, if an employee has not received the necessary training, they could operate heavy machinery that could lead to a fatal or non-fatal injury.
 Protect your staff at all costs and ensure your business is never liable for compensation by investing your company’s time and money into OSHA and on-the-job training.
+Conducting regular hazard assessments to identify and assess hazards is crucial.

 Running a company is not without its challenges, as business owners will have multiple responsibilities they will need to juggle each day.
-Yet, few aspects of your business are more important than your employees’ health and wellbeing.
+Yet, few aspects of your business are more important than your employees’ health and well-being.

 For this reason, you must aim to create a safe working environment for everyone, tackle individual issues head-on, and provide your team with the appropriate training for their job role.